cosmosz5/CompressedSensingImaging/README.md

 # CompressedSensingImaging
 This repository includes software to recover interferometric images based on Compressed Sensing
-# Introduction
+# 1. Introduction
-## The "ill-posed" problem of interferometric imaging}
+## 1.1 The "ill-posed" problem of interferometric imaging
 With a resolution power between ten and several thousand times better than stand-alone telescopes, interferometry is a technique capable of providing us the best angular resolution for astronomical observations.
 With the possibility to recover milliarcseconds (mas) images in the infrared and microarcseconds (&mu;as) with the new very long-baseline interferometers (VLBI) in the (sub-)millimeter, interferometry is key to research that goes from the search of exo-planets<sup>1</sup> , to study high-mass stars<sup>2</sup>, proto-planetary disks<sup>3</sup>, to map the core of Active Galactic Nuclei<sup>4</sup> and, to probe fundamental physics<sup>5</sup>.

 Imaging is the most intuitive form to analyze complex interferometric data.
 At centimeter wavelengths, imaging has been possible since the 1960s.
 However, this is different in the infrared and with the new VLBI (sub-)millimeter arrays.
 There are two main problems: (i) the interferometric arrays are only composed by a few telescopes or antennas and; (ii) the atmosphere corrupts the phase of the observations, preventing their proper calibration, and forcing us to look for another observable to infer the centro-symmetric morphology of the observed source: the closure phase (see e.g., <sup>6</sup>).
 During the last 20 years, the community has made a large effort to finance and to operate interferometric instruments in the infrared and millimeter, for example: GRAVITY (near-infrared), MATISSE (mid-infrared) at the Very Large Telescope Interferometer (VLTI), and the Event Horizon Telescope (millimeter).
 However, reconstructing images with these devices is still an area of development.